 The total expense ratio decreases from 0.65% to 0.34% from five years before retirement as your DC account gradually moves into the Pre-retirement to Cash fund.

-If you prefer to select your own investment funds, you can choose from nine self-select funds.
+If you’d prefer to select your own investment funds, you can choose from our self-select funds options below.
 These funds don’t automatically move your investments into lower-risk investments as you approach retirement, but you can move your investments yourself.
 For more information, see Changing your funds.

 Pre-retirement to annuity